In this section

 available in the following languages:

 Wheezing is very common in babies and toddlers, but not all children with wheeze go on to develop asthma.
-About one in four children will be diagnosed with asthma sometime during childhood.
+About one in five children will be diagnosed with asthma sometime during childhood.

 With the right treatment, nearly all children with asthma will be able to join in sport and lead active lives.
 Children with asthma should have an Asthma Action Plan that will tell you how to prevent asthma episodes (sometimes called asthma attacks) and how to manage asthma episodes when they happen.